 In this process I aim to honour your values, beliefs, and culture as guideposts to build a deepened sense of identity and strength.

 I work with clients to develop a community of care and belonging outside of the counselling room; it is my experience that those who benefit most from counselling are those who are also open to engaging deeply with others outside of counselling for mutual support and friendship.

 AREAS OF PRACTICE

 I have been honoured to work with people who have experienced trauma, helping them to both understand and begin healing from the past.
 Those I work with include people who have had childhoods without the family presence or cultural connection they needed, whether they were adopted, in foster care, or experienced abuse, rejection, or lack of nurturing by their family.
-I have also worked with those who have experienced intimate partner violence and sexual assault.
-I work on self-understanding, increasing feelings of safety and emotional health, and remembering and mourning past trauma.I have been trained in a variety of approaches including two evidence based approaches EMDR and CPT.
+I work on self-understanding, increasing feelings of safety and emotional health, and remembering and mourning past trauma.I have been trained in a variety of approaches including evidence based approaches EMDR, AEDP, and CPT.

 MOOD AND ANXIETY

 Struggling with low or intense moods can be overwhelming and can stop you from living the life you have hoped for.
 This is especially hard if you are caring for others in work or family life.
 Whether you are suffering from bipolar disorder, recurrent depression, anxiety or emotional regulation issues I am here to help you understand your feelings and thoughts and find ways to live your life with new awareness.

 Life transitions come in many shapes and forms including: grief and loss, relationship changes, health changes, geographical changes, and vocational issues.
 I aim to be compassionately present to you as you face unexpected changes and find a new way going forward.